hmatalonga/chatbot-agent-sandbox/README.md

-# chatbot-agent-sandbox
-Experimental Sandbox to test different LLMs
+# 🤖 Chatbot Agent Sandbox
+> An experiment with LLM agents

+## 📦 Apps

+1. **💬 Chatbot Basic** - Basic sandbox to interact with GPT3.5 Turbo model